IntelRealSense/librealsense/doc/installation.md

 ## Video4Linux backend

 1. Ensure no cameras are presently plugged into the system.
 2. Install udev rules
   * `sudo cp config/99-realsense-libusb.rules /etc/udev/rules.d/`
   * Reboot or run `sudo udevadm control --reload-rules && udevadm trigger` to enforce the new udev rules
 3. Next, choose one of the following subheadings based on desired machine configuration / kernel version (and remember to complete step 4 after). **Note: ** Multi-camera support is currently NOT supported on 3.19.xx kernels.
 Please update to 4.4 stable.
-  * **Updated 4.4 Stable Kernel**
+  * **Update for 4.4 Stable Kernel**
     * Run the following script to install necessary dependencies (GCC 4.9 compiler and openssl) and update kernel to v4.4-wily
       * `./scripts/install_dependencies-4.4.sh`
     * Run the following script to patch uvcvideo.ko